ChinmoyeeGogoi/PrognosisDia/README.md

-Prognosis represents a revolutionary paradigm shift in medical diagnosis and patient care.
+PrognosisDia represents a revolutionary paradigm shift in medical diagnosis and patient care.
  This innovative system harnesses the power of advanced data analytics, artificial intelligence and personalized medicine to revolutionize the way we approach disease